Kazumi Takayama

-Kazumi Takayama (高山 一実, Takayama Kazumi) is a Japanese tarento, writer, and television presenter.
+Kazumi Takayama (高山 一実, Takayama Kazumi) is a Japanese novelist and television presenter.
 She is a former first generation member of the Japanese idol group Nogizaka46, a co-author of the self-help book Investment Methods that Keep My Money Growing Even Though I'm An Idol, and author of the novel Trapezium.

 Early life

-Takayama was born on February 8, 1994, in Minamibōsō, Chiba Prefecture.
+Takayama was born on February 8, 1994, in now Minamibōsō, Chiba Prefecture.
 She attended a small school in which she had the same classmates for many years, and she trained in kendo throughout elementary school and junior high school.